alexbachicha/CodeQuiz/README.md

 I found this project to be the hardest one yet.
 It was quite overwhelming and I found myself pushed for time most of the way.
 Before starting this project, I felt completely lost.
 I still feel a bit lost when it comes to the complexities of Javascript and the sheer amount of ways you can code your projects.
 I used various resources to pull random bits and pieces together to form what I have now as my "The Office" themed Code Quiz.

-Update as of 6:22P 10/24/20.
-ERROR: I cannot get my screenshots to load in this readME.md file.
+ERROR Update as of 6:22P 10/24/20.
+I cannot get my screenshots to load in this README.md file.
+I have tried multiple times and methods to get them to show and they just will not work for me.
+Still trying to troubleshoot here and there until submission deadline.

 ## Acknowledgements